Ernst Stizenberger

 Ernst Stizenberger (14 June 1827, in Konstanz – 27 September 1895) was a German physician and lichenologist.

 He studied medicine at the University of Freiburg, afterwards furthering his medical training in Prague and Vienna.
 In 1851 he returned to Konstanz, where he worked as a general practitioner until his death in 1895.
 Throughout his career he had a passion for botany, especially lichenology.

 His principal works include a book on lichens native to Africa, Lichenaea Africana (1890–91), and studies of a lichenized genus of fungi known as Sticta.
-With Alexander Braun (1805–1877) and Gottlob Ludwig Rabenhorst (1806–1881), he was editor of the exsiccata series Die Characeen Europas.
+With Alexander Braun (1805–1877) and Gottlob Ludwig Rabenhorst (1806–1881), he was editor of the exsiccata series Die Characeen Europa's in getrockneten Exemplaren, unter Mitwirkung mehrerer Freunde der Botanik, gesammelt und herausgegeben von Prof. A. Braun, L. Rabenhorst und E. Stizenberger and Kryptogamen Badens, unter Mitwirkung mehrerer Botaniker, gesammelt und herausgegeben von Jos.
+Bernh.
+Jack, Ludwig Leiner und Dr. Ernst Stizenberger.
 Stizenberger is the taxonomic author of the genus Anzia.